|Agriculture Practices in Lyles Station Community Early Years

 subsistence of the farm family.
 However, with the passage of time and the growth of a market economy, an ever-growing number of farmers raised animals

-y, feet, and the inside organs such as the heart and liver.
-A lot of these pieces were ground into sausage to be cooked in hot lard, and then stored in jars.
+body, feet, and the inside organs such as the heart and liver.
+A lot of these pieces were ground into sausage to be cooked in hot lard, and then stored in

+jars.
 Some parts such as hams and bacon were salted down and placed into a smoke house, where they were smoked by a fire for many hours.
-The smoked
+The

 During the 1830's, American agricultural practices were affected by the growing "reform" movement.
 New scientific agriculturalists advocated the testing and